 Robert Hunter wrote the lyrics, as he did with many Dead songs, although Garcia wrote the line, "Light a candle, curse the glare."
 This is according to the book Box Of Rain, which was written by Hunter and is a collection of his published songs.
 In the book, it is "A Touch of Grey" and has an asterisk next to the line Jerry wrote.
 There is no definite reasoning for the song - many feel it's about aging, but many also feel it's about all the drugs they've done. (thanks, Eric - Houston, TX)

 The song is about the band aging gracefully.
-The phrase "Touch Of Grey" is a reference to getting older.
-For most people, their hair starts getting grey as they age.
+The phrase "Touch Of Grey" is a reference to getting older, as for most people, their hair starts getting grey as they age.

-They made a video for this, which was the first one they made for MTV.
-They shot it during a concert at Laguna Seca Raceway in California, which let them use a real audience.
+The band made a video for this song, which was the first one they made for MTV.
+Directed by Justin Kreutzmann, they shot it after a concert at Laguna Seca Raceway in California on May 9, 1987, which let them use a real audience.
 The crowd was re-admitted after the shoot was set up; they saw the band run through the song in human form, and also as skeleton likenesses.
 This footage was combined to create the clip.

 The video was included on Dead Ringers: The Making of Touch of Grey, which was sold as a home video.

 The Dead were known for varying their setlists so that every show was different, and they didn't change this tradition even when this song was on the charts.
 Instead of catering to newcomers by playing their hit single at every concert, they only played it when they felt like it.

 The Mighty Diamonds covered this in 1996 on Fire On The Mountain, an album of reggae versions of Grateful Dead songs.

 In addition to its #9 showing on the Hot 100, this song went to #1 on the Mainstream Rock chart and #15 on the Adult Contemporary tally.